Dimple Fetish

 Erogonophilia

-Dimple partialism is a focused erotic interest in dimples — the small natural indentations of the cheeks (and, for some, the lower-back 'dimples of Venus').
-Clinically termed erogonophilia, it is a rare, benign body-part interest.
+Dimple partialism is a focused erotic interest in dimples: the small natural indentations of the cheeks, and for some the chin or the lower-back 'dimples of Venus'.
+Sometimes labelled erogonophilia, it is a rare and benign body-feature interest.

 - Prevalence